-Most of the buildings in the proposed Conservation Area are undoubtedly of locally importance and contribute positively in shaping the character of the area.
-Buildings identified as being of positive contribution to the character will vary, but commonly they will be good examples of relatively unaltered historic buildings where their style, detailing and building materials provides the streetscape with interest and variety.
+Most of the buildings in the proposed Conservation Area have been identified on the Townscape Appraisal Map as being positive buildings of townscape merit.
+Buildings identified as being positive will vary, but commonly they will be good examples of relatively unaltered historic buildings where their style, detailing and building materials provides the streetscape with interest and variety.
 Most importantly, they make a positive contribution to the special interest of the conservation area.
+In the Ethelbert Road and Athelstan Road Conservation Area, most of these buildings date to the 1860s or 1870s.

-There will be a general presumption in favour of retaining those buildings which make a 'positive' contribution to the character or appearance of a conservation area.
+The identification of these 'positive' buildings follows advice provided within English Heritage's Guidance on conservation area appraisals, which provides a helpful list of criteria in Appendix 2.
+The guidance advises that a general presumption exists in favour of retaining those buildings which make a 'positive' contribution to the character or appearance of a conservation area.

 Proposals to demolish such buildings will therefore be assessed against the same broad criteria as proposals to demolish listed buildings.
-This implies therefore that such will be retained in the future unless a special case can be made for demolition.
+This implies therefore that all buildings marked as 'positive' on the Townscape Appraisal Map will be retained in the future unless a special case can be made for demolition.